-• To use an existing CFS, clear the Install a new CFS check box and click Next.
+To use an existing CFS, clear the Install a new CFS check box and click Next.

-The CFS dialog box opens.
 Type the Hostname and Port of your existing CFS.
-Click Next and go to step 18.
+Then, click Next and go to Step 15.

-14. Choose an installation folder for the Connector Framework Server and then click Next.
+11. Choose an installation folder for the Connector Framework Server and then click Next.